KeyofBlueS/dualscreen-mouse-tools/README.md

 Options for switching screens:
 --switch -s		Teleport the mouse pointer from the center of one screen to the center of the other screen

---switch-remember -w	Teleport the mouse lpointer from one screen to the other screen, remembering last position if exist
+--switch-remember -w	Teleport the mouse pointer from one screen to the other screen, remembering last position if exist

 Other options: